Fresh fighting in Ethiopia’s Afar as army mounts ‘offensive’

 Last month Abiy’s office said the TPLF had “suffered great losses” and been “routed” from Afar, while the TPLF said it had merely withdrawn troops from the region to focus on other fronts including in Amhara.

-Afar, which is currently home to the only functional land route by which humanitarian aid can enter Tigray, had been largely quiet since then.
+Afar — currently home to the only functional land route by which humanitarian aid can enter Tigray — had been largely quiet since then.